nebulastream/nebulastream-query-generator/README.md

 ### Generating A Synthetic Query

 Our Query Generator contains a collection of [Distinct Operator Strategies](operator_generator_strategies/distinct_operator_strategies).
-A Distinct Operator Strategy generates semantically distinct operator of a specific type for each successive call.
+A Distinct Operator Strategy generates a semantically distinct operator of a specific type for each successive call.
-The Query Generator selects a set of Distinct Operator Strategies and compute a synthetic query in bottom-up fashion using three steps.
+The Query Generator selects a set of Distinct Operator Strategies and computes a synthetic query in a bottom-up fashion using three steps.
 First, the Generator constructs a _**Source**_ operator using the _Source_ Distinct Operator Strategy and an input schema.
 Second, the Generator iterates over the remaining Distinct Operator Strategies and adds the generated operator